 If you're a user who regularly changes marks, you'll still be able to do this from the register!
 Anyone with the ability to restrict attendance marks (staff with the Student: Attendance: Administer All Students permission) will still be able to select any absence code within the register.

 Your teachers will only be able to select certain marks in registers.
 Teachers can select the N code when marking a student as absent.
 If they have a pre-filled absence, the mark will default to the pre-fill mark or the teacher will be able to amend it to the N mark.

 It's then much easier to follow up on absences, as you know all the marks you'll need to look for are the N marks!
-To see all your the N marks so you know which guardians to contact, you can use our Attendance > Absentees > Absentees by date page.
+To see all your N marks so you know which guardians to contact, you can use our Attendance > Absentees > Absentees by date page.
 Just click on the filters to only display only N marks (No reason) in your table!